arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty - A shell script that creates a new empty file named hello 5-execute - A shell script that adds execute permission to the owner of file hello 6-multiple_permissions - A shell script that adds multiple permissions to owner, groups and others
+4-empty - A shell script that creates a new empty file named hello 5-execute - A shell script that adds execute permission to the owner of file hello 6-multiple_permissions - A shell script that adds multiple permissions to owner, groups and others 7-everybody - A shell script that adds execute permissions to owner, groups and others